Dashboy1998/ds4drv-cemuhook/README.rst

 - The controller will never be shut off, you need to do this manually by holding the PS button until the controller shuts off
 - Needs to be started after cemu for Rumble
+- Does not work in raw mode as it relies on deprecated hcitool.

 Troubleshooting